hardbyte/qabot/README.md

 - Upgrade to use langchain chat interface
 - Use memory, perhaps wait for langchain's next release
 - Decent Python Library API so can be used from other Python code
+- streaming mode to output results as they come in
+- token usage reporting and limits
 - Supervisor agent - assess whether a query is "safe" to run, could ask for user confirmation to run anything that gets flagged.
 - Often we can zero-shot the question and get a single query out - perhaps we try this before the MKL chain
 - test each zeroshot agent individually